From the README:

 Version 2.1.0 is available from SourceForge download.
 The md5sum of ms-sys-2.1.0.tgz is aafbb0b56fdd0d31e660d644856c1690.

-Current stable version is 2.0.0, it is available from SourceForge download.
+Version is 2.0.0, is available from SourceForge download.
 The md5sum of ms-sys-2.0.0.tgz is 1600f93cca31a610737d98f5e8510917.

 Version 1.1.3 is available from SourceForge download.
 The md5sum of ms-sys-1.1.3.tgz is 85ea2c3c1053dc65db614de22cd280b1.